dimforge/nphysics.org/docs/contact_models.md

 In 2D, this pyramidal representation is actually exact since only one friction direction is possible.
 In 3D however this is an approximation since the boundaries of the friction cone are now polyhedral instead of smooth.
-The consequence is that the resulting friction force actually applied at the contact point will be stronger than it should in some directions (namely directions that are not collinear with the coordinate axises).
+The consequence is that the resulting friction force actually applied at the contact point will be stronger than it should in some directions (namely directions that are not collinear with the coordinate axes).
 Overall, the `SignoriniCoulombPyramidModel` will generate one constraint for handling both non-penetration and restitution (just like the `SignoriniModel`) as well as one additional constraint in 2D (or two additional constraints in 3D) for handling friction.
 This is the contact model used by default by the physics world.